 Hinduism: The Hindu religion had its origin in the concepts of the early Aryans who came to India more than 4,000 years ago.
 It is not merely a religion but also a philosophy and a way of life.
 Hinduism does not originate in the teachings of any one prophet or holy book.
 It respects other religions and does not attempt to seek converts.
 It teaches the immortality of the human soul and three principal paths to ultimate union of the individual soul with the all-pervasive spirit.

 Islam: Arab traders brought Islam to South India in the seventh century.
-After them came the Afghans and the Mughuls, of whom the most enlightened was the Emperor Akbar.
+After they came the Afghans and the Mughals, of whom the most enlightened was Emperor Akbar.
 Akbar almost succeeded in founding a new religion Din-e-Elahi, based on both Hinduism and Islam, but it found few adherents.

 Islam has flourished in India through the centuries.
 Muslim citizens have occupied some of the highest positions in the country since independence in 1947.

 Sikhism: Guru Nanak, the founder of Sikhism in the 15th century, stressed the unity of God and the brotherhood of man.
 Sikhism, with its affirmation of God as the one supreme truth and its ideals of discipline and spiritual striving, soon won many followers.
 It was perhaps possible only in this hospitable land that two religions as diverse as Hinduism and Islam could come together in a third, namely, Sikhism.